aldolat/posts-in-sidebar/readme.txt

 = Credits =

-I would like to say *Thank You* to all the people who helped me in making this plugin better.
+I would like to say *Thank You* to all the people who helped me in making this plugin better and translated it into their respective languages.

-= Translations of the plugin =
+= Privacy Policy =

-This plugin has been translated into these languages:

-* Persian, thanks to AlirezaJamali
-* French, thanks to Thérèse Lachance and [cilya](https://profiles.wordpress.org/cilya)
-* Hebrew, thanks to Ahrale.
-* Serbo-Croatian, thanks to Borisa Djuraskovic.
+This plugin does not collect any user data.

 == Installation ==